Life’s a Beach

-There are approximately 50 beaches scattered over the Hong Kong, Kowloon and New Territories that are safe to swim from… so with summer upon us, what better excuse to get off the beaten track at the weekends and see a different side to this amazing country that we live in?
+There are approximately 50 beaches scattered over the Hong Kong, Kowloon and the New Territories that are safe to swim from… so with summer upon us, what better excuse to get off the beaten track at the weekend and see another side of this amazing city that we live in?
 Rather than visiting Repulse Bay or Stanley yet again, here are our top five beaches in Hong Kong, each picked with a different activity in mind.
-Some of them are popular choices that many of you will have visited before, but hopefully a couple will be new and take you to a new side of the 852!
+Some of them are popular choices that many of you will have visited before, but hopefully a couple will be new and take you to a different side of the 852!

 The one for camping: Tai Long Wan

 Starting with the best – this is one of our all time favourite beaches in Hong Kong!
 This beach takes some commitment to reach; there is an hour long hike on the Stage 2 of the MacLehose Trail before you get there, but if you make the effort you will be rewarded with a white sand beach and amazing views.
 There is a small restaurant on the beach where you can buy food and drinks as well as hire tents and camping gear (and surf boards – if the wind direction is right this is a great spot for beginner surfers, although there is no lifeguard here so only go in if you are a strong swimmer and always surf with a friend to spot for you).
 The beach can get quite busy at the weekends with scouts and local walking groups making the trip too but camping over night, watching the sun go down, seeing the phosphorescent in the surf, and waking to the sound of waves is a truly special experience… one that is guaranteed to make you feel 1,000 miles away from the crazy pace of the city, and brings you back to the office on Monday with a glow, as you feel like you have been in another world for the weekend!

 How to get there: from Sai Kung take Bus 94 to Wong Shek Pier.
 From there it is a short boat ride ($20 per person) to the start of the trail.